 Are there any studies specific to American Indian/Alaska Native populations?

-In addition to the main HomVEE review, HomVEE periodically updates a review of models that were implemented in tribal communities or included substantial proportions of American Indian Alaska Native families in the study samples.
-The results of this review are presented in a two-volume report and related research briefs.
-These reports can be accessed on the Tribal Home Visiting page.
+Yes.
+In addition to the main HomVEE review, HomVEE periodically updates a review of models that were implemented with tribal communities or included substantial proportions of American Indian and Alaska Native families in the study samples.
+The results of this review are presented in a report that can be accessed on the Tribal Home Visiting page.
 When well-designed impact studies examine findings for subgroups of American Indian and Alaska Native families and children, HomVEE also reports those findings, even if they are not yet replicated (see “When does HomVEE report subgroup findings?”).